simonneutert/wilson/README.md

 [OpenAI's Client for Deno](https://github.com/openai/openai-deno-build) 🤖 this
 little code dump is more of a playground to get the hang of Deno and Ink.

-In order to run this code, you need:

-- an API key for OpenAI and some credits
-- Deno v2.0.0 or higher installed

 ## Ideas/Todos/Wishlist

 - [ ] write a Dockerfile Readme about how to run the project in a container